 A third sculpture had joined the two first ones, crouching on the edge of the bowl. <So the benefits you were talking about is protection?> Glaw asked, as the new sculpture circled the other two, walking around the bowl's edge in a crouch.

 <Indeed.
 With such a deep bond it'd be nearly impossible for a stranger to take the terra's place.
 However,> the new sculpture dived from its place on the bowl's edge and grabbed a hold of the one with the curved sword.
 It dug its fingers into the shoulders of the other and pressed their foreheads together.
-The sword-wielder tried to pull away and the one with the dagger made ready to jump to its rescue, but then stilled.
+The sword-wielder tried to pull away and the one with the dagger made ready to jump to its rescue, but then froze.
 The sword-wielder had stopped its struggling and stood. <Should the terra come under enemy control, the arbōs would go with him.>

 <Like links in a chain,> Glaw murmured under his breath, transfixed by the sight of the suddenly docile sculptures kneeling before the newcomer. <And the stranger could then drain them of every drop of magic they had?>